yujun067/file-management-service/README.md

 Unit tests are located in `src/test/java/com/jetbrains/filesystem/`.

-To run all tests, use:
+To run all tests:

 ```sh
 mvn clean test
 ```

-or run all tests without maven installed.
+Or without a local Maven installation:

 ```sh
 ./mvnw clean test